 let apples = 5;

 This line creates a new variable named apples and binds it to the value 5.
 In Rust, variables are immutable by default, meaning once we give the variable a value, the value won’t change.
-We’ll be discussing this concept in detail in the “Variables and Mutability” section in Chapter 3.
+We’ll be discussing this concept in detail in “Variables and Mutability” on page XX.
 To make a variable mutable, we add mut before the variable name:

 let apples = 5; // immutable